Arya (actor): 2013-2019

 In 2018, Arya made his Kannada-language debut in the comedy film Rajaratha and he also appeared in the film Ghajinikanth, a Tamil remake of the Telugu film Bhale Bhale Magadivoy.
 His next films were Pathinettam Padi, Magamuni and Kaappaan released in 2019.

 He produces films under his production company, The Show People and is a partner in the Trivandrum-based Malayalam production company August Cinema.

+2021-present

+In 2021, Teddy is first Tamil film to use Indian animation.
+He plays a boxer in Pa.
+Ranjith's Sarpatta Parambarai.
+He was seen in the horror comedy film in Sundar C's Aranmanai 3 and co-starring with Vishal in the action thriller Enemy directed by Anand Shankar.
+In 2022, Arya played is a soldier in the Indian Army in the science fiction thriller film, Captain (2022).
+The film received negative reviews.
+The next, he starred in the action drama Kathar Basha Endra Muthuramalingam (2023).
+He joined the cast of the Telugu action film, Saindhav (2024).

 Other works

 In 2010, Arya ventured into film production in order to promote new talents and help funding small budget films.
 He established the banner The Show People and first produced the comedy film Boss Engira Bhaskaran he himself starred in, following which he produced Suka's Padithurai, which remains unreleased.
 He also ventured into film distribution in 2013, as he bought the FMS (Singapore and Malaysia) theatrical rights of his own film Irandaam Ulagam.

 Arya is the ambassador of television and print marketing campaigns of Otto, the flagship brand of Pothys clothing.